projectcarepop/carepop/memory-bank/systemPatterns.md

 ## 5. Authentication Pattern: Direct Client-Supabase Auth + Trigger

 *   Flow:
-    1. Client Initiation: Frontend apps (\`nativeapp\` or \`web\`) use the Supabase JS SDK to call \`supabase.auth.signUp()\` or \`supabase.auth.signInWithPassword()\` (or OAuth methods).
+    1. Client Initiation: Frontend apps (`nativeapp` or `web`) use the Supabase JS SDK to call `supabase.auth.signUp()` or `supabase.auth.signInWithPassword()` (or OAuth methods).
-    2. Supabase Handles Auth: Supabase Auth service processes the request, verifies credentials/identity, handles email confirmations (if enabled), and creates an entry in the \`auth.users\` table.
+    2. Supabase Handles Auth: Supabase Auth service processes the request, verifies credentials/identity, handles email confirmations (if enabled), and creates an entry in the `auth.users` table.
     3. Supabase Returns Session: Supabase Auth returns a session object (including JWT access token and refresh token) directly to the client via the SDK.
-    4. Profile Trigger (Backend - Supabase): An \`AFTER INSERT\` trigger on the \`auth.users\` table executes the \`handle_new_user\` PostgreSQL function within Supabase.
+    4. Profile Trigger (Backend - Supabase): An `AFTER INSERT` trigger (`on_auth_user_created`) on the `auth.users` table executes the `public.handle_new_user()` PostgreSQL function within Supabase.
+This trigger is defined in the migration file `carepop-backend/supabase/migrations/20240815120000_create_handle_new_user_trigger.sql`.
-    5. Profile Creation (Backend - Supabase): The \`handle_new_user\` function inserts a new row into the \`public.profiles\` table, linking it to the new user ID (\`NEW.id\`) and copying necessary initial data (like \`NEW.email\`).
+    5.  **Initial Profile Stub Creation (Backend - Supabase):** The `public.handle_new_user()` function inserts a new, basic row (a "stub") into the `public.profiles` table, linking it to the new user ID (`NEW.id`) and copying necessary initial non-sensitive data (like `NEW.email`).
     6. Client Session Management: The client securely stores/manages the received session using SDK helpers and secure storage mechanisms (SEC-FE-1), attaching the access token to subsequent authenticated requests (either direct Supabase data calls or calls to the Cloud Run backend APIs).
+    7.  **Detailed Profile Completion & Encryption (Client + Backend API):** After initial signup and login, the client application prompts the user to provide additional profile details.
+For fields requiring Application-Level Encryption (ALE), such as certain sensitive PII, these details are sent to a dedicated backend API (e.g., `updateUserProfileService`).
+The backend service then encrypts these fields using the `EncryptionService` before saving them to the `public.profiles` table.
-*   Rationale: Simplifies the core authentication flow, reduces latency, leverages Supabase's core strengths, and removes the need for specific backend auth endpoint wrappers for simple cases.
-Profile creation remains automated.
+*   Rationale: Simplifies the core authentication flow, leverages Supabase's core strengths for initial user creation and profile stubbing.
+The subsequent client-driven call to a backend API for sensitive fields ensures these fields are properly encrypted using the centralized `EncryptionService` before database persistence.
+Profile creation remains automated for basic details, with enhanced security for sensitive data.

 ## 6. Security Architecture Pattern: Defense-in-Depth